shubik22/BetterNote/README.md

 * **Back-End**: BetterNote has a Rails 4 back-end with a RESTful API.
 * **Front-End**: Betternote has a Backbone.js front-end to provide a smoother user experience and minimize requests to the server.
-* **Styling**: BetterNote was styled with custom CSS without the use of any themes or tools like Bootstrap.
+* **Styling**: BetterNote was styled with custom CSS without the use of any third-party themes or tools.

 ## Todos